MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/adopt-iaas.md

+---
+title: Adopt AI on Azure infrastructure (IaaS)
+description: Learn how to build AI applications using Azure PaaS services, including generative and nongenerative AI, with detailed recommendations and architecture guides.
+author: stephen-sumner
+ms.author: rajanaki
+ms.date: 11/01/2024
+ms.topic: conceptual
+---

-# Adopt Azure infrastructure (IaaS) - Recommendations to build AI applications with Azure infrastructure services (IaaS)
+# Adopt AI on Azure infrastructure (IaaS) - Recommendations to build AI applications with Azure infrastructure services (IaaS)

 This article provides recommendations for bringing your own AI models to run on Azure infrastructure.
 The preferred approach is to start with Azure AI platform solutions (PaaS).